Rislenemdaz: Phase II

 Rislenemdaz initiated its first phase II randomized double blind clinical trial (NCT01941043) in November, 2013.
 This study was funded through a $32 million Series B Financing tranche led by venture capital companies such as New Enterprise Associates (NEA), Apple Tree Partners (ATP) and MPM Capital.
 The trial consisted of 135 patients diagnosed with MDD who were resistant to SSRI/SNRI treatment.
 The study lasted 28 days and saw patients receiving 8 mg/day doses of rislenemdaz in order to see a change in the Hamilton Depression Rating Scale (HDRS) of the patient by day 7, but no significant changes were noted.

 However, in March 2015, Cerecor announced that the 8 mg dose for the study did not meet the primary objective for the study, although the study showed the safety and tolerance of rislenemdaz.
 The company also announced that in a separate study, higher daily doses of drug were able to safely treat patients, indicating that higher doses of drug could be used in future clinical trials.

 Cerecor conducted a second double blind, randomized, placebo controlled phase II clinical trial (NCT02459236) studying the effects of 12 mg/day and 20 mg/day doses of rislenemdaz on patients with MDD.
-Numerous changes were made to the study in order to achieve a great likelihood of success and new top-line data from this study in November 2016.
+Numerous changes were made to the study in order to achieve a greater likelihood of success and new top-line data from this study in November 2016.
 However, the study reported in November 2016 that the drug failed to demonstrate efficacy.